 My research focuses on contemporary religion, particularly as it intersects with matters of gender, sexuality and health.

 I grew up in London and graduated with a First Class degree in Philosophy and Theology from the University of Oxford, in 2012.

-In 2013, I graduated with Distinction from a Master’s degree in the Study of Religions, also from Oxford.
-My dissertation investigated how the arrival of missionary Christianity, colonialism and later waves of Christian revivals transformed understandings of health and wealth in West Africa.
+In 2013, I completed a Master’s degree at Oxford in the Study of Religions with distinction.
+My dissertation investigated how the arrival of missionary Christianity, colonialism and later waves of Christian revivals transformed ideas about health and wealth in west Africa.